chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

 Cathy Deng joined Chi Hack Night because she digs cross-pollination!
-Unlike most tech meetups, ChiHackNight is defined by a mission rather than by any particular technology or industry - that makes room for lotsa interdisciplinary convos between academics, organizers, data nerds, designers, etc.
+There are so many interdisciplinary conversations & projects happening at any given time.

 **What are you presenting at the Summit?**

-Cathy believes that technologists in 'civic tech' laud the virtues of open source tech, but in reality, open source projects are often intimidating & confusing.
-Her workshop (Wed 2-3pm) will focus on how new folks can make sense of open source projects & how maintainers can make projects more accessible.
+Open source tech is great in theory, but Cathy thinks that in reality, open source projects are too-often intimidating & confusing.
+Her workshop (Wed 2-3pm) will focus on how new folks can make sense of open source projects & how maintainers can be more welcoming to a wider audience.

 **Who are you interested in meeting?**